RodrigoGonzalez/flake8-custom-import-rules/docs/index.md

 ## Plugin Limitations

--   This plugin is currently only compatible with Python 3.10+ (support for 3.8 and 3.9 in the works).
+-   This plugin is currently only compatible with Python 3.10–3.14.

 -   Option custom-restrictions only supports restricting imports by package or module, not by class or function